Hyundai Santa Cruz: Overview

-2025 facelift
+Facelift (2025)

-The facelifted Santa Cruz was revealed on 27 March 2024.
+The facelifted Santa Cruz was revealed on March 27, 2024.
 Changes include new headlights with redesigned LED daytime running lights, a new front fascia, a new grille, new exterior colors, new alloy wheel designs, a new curved panoramic screen with two 12.3-inch displays, the inclusion of physical controls for the HVAC and infotainment shortcuts, a new steering wheel, new air-con vents, updated features for safety and technology, and the XRT version received a few visual changes.